htmlbanjo/disco-courier/README.md

 ### Roadmap, barring time/interest/help

 - Finish up dialogueEntry formatting.
-- Finish up checks and modifiers.
+- Finish up checks and modifiers (see above).
 - Add support for foreign key relationships for sequelize.
 - While you can do a lot with the json export option for getting items into noSQL databases, better support.
 - CSV and spreadsheets would be nice (for easy dumps for things like checks).
+- Currently supports the version released 6th April 2021.
+Build on initial work to support additional versions.